-This article is about chest pressing, in particular flat back bench pressing and bench press depth.
+This article is about chest pressing, in particular, flat back bench pressing and bench press depth with barbell or dumbbell.

 - How deep should you go on the flat bench press?

 - Should you create more than 90° elbow flexion?

 First, let me get this right off the bat, I’m absolutely against going past horizontal with heavy weight in the chest press, and always have been.
 To those who still believe it’s a good thing, without knowing or being able to explain all the reasons why I’d like to say:

 The definition horizontal in the context of this article: